elf4j/elf4j-provider/README.md

 * Writer

-  Supports multiple console writers.
+  Supports multiple Standard Streams writers.
 Each writer can have individual configurations on output level and format pattern.
-  However, with the comprehensive configuration support on a single writer's pattern and levels per various loggers, more than one console writer is rarely necessary.
+However, with the comprehensive configuration support on minimum output levels and patterns, more than one stream writer is rarely necessary.
 * Output Format Pattern
     * timestamp: Format configurable per Java `DateTimeFormatter` [pattern syntax](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns),